 Brooklyn: History and Antique Images

 This land on Long Island we call Brooklyn was inhabited by the Lenape people in the early 17th century.
 The first European settlement in the area was established by Dutch farmers in 1636, followed by other settlements in Flatlands, Wallabout, the Ferry and Gravesend.
+Regular and unregulated ferry service between Brooklyn and New York began by 1642.
+It was regulated in 1654.

-Regular ferry service between Brooklyn and New York began in 1642.
-In 1646, the first Dutch settlement on Long Island was incorporated as Breuckelen, after a town in the province of Utrecht, Netherlands.
+A tavern existed in the ferry facilities in 1650 or earlier.
 In 1654, Governor Pieter Stuyvesant established three Dutch Reformed churches in the towns of Breukelen, Flatbush and Flatlands, now in Brooklyn.

 Construction of Brooklyn Bridge began in 1870 and opened to traffic in 1883.
 Designed by John Augustus Roebling, it was then considered the world's greatest achievement in bridge construction.